GHSVS-de/plg_system_characterscounterghsvs/README.md

 - You can activate/deactivate and configure each counter in the plugin configuration.
 ## Restrictions
 - Only back-end yet
-- Tested only with nightly build of Joomla!
+- Tested with nightly build of Joomla!
 4.0.0-alpha7-dev
-- but **not** with Joomla 3 yet.
-Try it and report your experiences with Joomla 3!
+- Target of this plugin is Joomla 4!
+- Have a look in the release tab which versions were tested with Joomla 3, too.
 ## Special for experts
 - Uses a custom HTMLHelper that you can use somewhere else in your code, too, **if the plugin is enabled**.
 ### Example: